Launching new

 Key Takeaways

-To help you create standout flat lay images that drive sales, keep these essential tips in mind throughout your photography process.
+To help you create standout flat lay images that drive sales, keep these essential shoot tips in mind throughout your photography process.

 • Plan your flat lay carefully by using symmetry, composition rules, and client references to guide your setup